benoit-cty/decentralized_AI/whitepaper/whitepaper.md

 ## ROADMAP
 Our goal will be achieve when global warming was ended.

 ## FINANCIALS
 ### costs
 We have no cost, we do it on our part time and kind peoples give us computing power on testnet.
 ### token sale
 We do not plan to made an ICO because we believe in Humanity to contribute to help us in our goal.
 We took a small fee on every transaction made using our Dapp to allow the team to go to Las Vegas and get drunk once a week.
-## MEET THE TEAM
-Name and pictures of team members with little bio.

 ## REFERENCES
-Link to papers and project we use
+Below is a list of the papers and projects that have inspired this work:

-Vuetify
+- Vuetify
-Mask RCNN
+- Mask RCNN
-iExec
+- iExec
-Open Mined
+- OpenMined